"Why am I having a transference?"

 Transference in therapy can show up in myriad ways among them, fears related to disclosing parts of yourself, longings for a stronger connection or worries over any threat to losing the relationship.

-Transference and developmental needs
+Transference and your undeveloped needs

 An instructor of mine used to explain how strong our primitive directives are.
 We'll do what we have to do to get to the next moment in time if it means surviving.